IGNF/FLAIR-2/README.md

 Participate in obtaining more accurate maps for a more comprehensive description and a better understanding of our environment!
 Come push the limits of state-of-the-art semantic segmentation approaches on a large and challenging dataset.
-Get in touch at ai-challenge@ign.fr
+Get in touch at flair@ign.fr

 ![Alt bandeau FLAIR-IGN](images/flair_bandeau.jpg?raw=true)